andrewoma/dexx/README.md

 assertEquals(SortedSets.of("2 is even", "4 is even"), set)
 ```
 The example above uses Kotlins in-built extension function that converts any `Iterable` into a `Stream`.
-It also uses following extension functions to add `Stream<T>.toPersistentSortedSet()` to cleanly convert the stream
+It also uses the following extension functions to add `Stream<T>.toPersistentSortedSet()` to cleanly convert the stream
 back into a Dexx Collection.

 ```kotlin